Farmer Justina Gutierrez Munos planting saplings to reforest her land in Nicaragua as part of Taking Root’s carbon project.

 Reduce Emissions Where Possible

-Jennifer Pawlik, the Program Manager and Benefit Officer at Amavida says, “Each of us has done something this week that made a reduction.
+Jennifer Pawlik, the Program Manager and Benefits Officer at Amavida, says, “Each of us has done something this week that made a reduction.
 We were just making decisions about packaging.
 Can we buy it down the road versus having it shipped in?”

 “[At Driftaway], we’ve made a conscious decision to partner with reputable importers instead of visiting every coffee farm we source from and maintaining communication online as much as possible,” says Mody.
 “We roast 75% of our coffee on an incredibly efficient Loring Kestrel S35.
 This keeps our Scope 1 emissions from roasting to an absolute minimum.”

 For companies that want to tackle their Scope 3 emissions, Nadeau highly recommends sourcing organic coffee.
 “In monoculture and conventional agriculture,” he says, “there is a loss in soil quality and carbon in the soil” that is released.
 Non-organic farming has additional emissions from fertilizers and agrochemicals that are eliminated when sourcing organic.

 Sheldon at Taking Root stresses the importance of digging into reductions before considering offsets.
 “If you look at recent IPCC [Intergovernmental Panel on Climate Change] reports, not only do we need to get every organization in the world to zero emissions, but we also need to remove carbon from the air,” he says.
 “It is far better to not emit in the first place than to emit and then offset.”